ak-kamal/Soil-Moisture-Prediction/README.md

 This repository demonstrates a complete machine learning pipeline applied to data collected from a **soil irrigation system**.
 The system uses sensor readings (temperature, humidity, and motor state) to predict soil moisture.

-This project was developed for showcasing in an **AI/ML workshop selection process**.

 ---

 ## 📂 Contents